wormtable/wormtable/docs/source/api.rst

 An *index* in wormtable is a persistent sorting of a table with respect to a given column (or list of columns, as we see in the `Compound Indexes`_ section).
 Indexes are extremely useful, and can be used to make many different operations more efficient.
-Each index has a *name*, which is it's unique identifier.
+Each index has a *name*, which is its unique identifier.
 Indexes are created using the :ref:`wtadmin-index` command line tool.
 See the documentation for details of how to create indexes on a table.